 Senior Strategist, Bethany Mullett, shares why crafting an exit strategy is an important part of the employee experience.

-As we exit 2021 and start another year, it got us thinking about an often-forgotten area of the employee experience – offboarding!
+As we exit one year and start another year, it got us thinking about an often-forgotten area of the employee experience – offboarding or alumni!

 In a nutshell, offboarding is the area of experience that focuses on employees leaving a business.
 It can be tricky for HR teams to prioritise as there will always be other areas demanding attention that touch existing employees – attraction and retention will forever be of vital importance.